syedahsan297engr/Sorting_Algorithms_C-/README.md

 # Sorting_Algorithms_C-
-Code for all sorting algorithms implemented in c++.
+Code for all Sorting algorithms implemented in c++.
+We will cover 9 sorting algorithms